 No products found.

-This golf net is well made, and it features a two-layer net, which adds another level of safety if you manage to tear a hole in the closest net layer.
+This golf net is well made, and has side and roof nets, which adds another level of safety..

 It quite easy to install, and the time it takes is measured in seconds rather than minutes.
 It just pop-ups after you take it out from its carrying bag.

 It also packs just as quickly back into the carrying bag.
-The Rukket Pop Up Golf net has Ball-Return tech, which means that the ball is returned automatically after hitting it.
+The net has Ball-Return tech, which means that the ball is returned automatically after hitting it.
 That means that you could, in theory, use just a single ball to practice.
-The size of this net is 6 feet tall, 10 feet wide, and it’s 5 feet in depth.
-In spite of these dimensions, you can easily carry it as it weighs only 14 pounds.
+The target area is sixty by soxty which is plenty big enough.
+In spite of these dimensions, it’s lightweight enough to carry around.

 No products found.